giaosame/RealTimeParticleBasedSnowSimulation/README.md

 - Open the CMake GUI to configure the project

-- Make the "Source" directory points to the directory cuda-getting-started.
+- Make the "Source" directory points to the directory Click Configure.
-Click Configure.

 - Select your Visual Studio version, and x64 for your platform.